open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 # Dataset

-In OpenMMLab 2.0, MMEngine implements `BaseDataset` to provides some basic interfaces for downstream OpenMMLab codebase, which would inherit this base dataset class and add customization methods.
+In OpenMMLab 2.0, MMEngine implements `BaseDataset` to provide some basic interfaces for downstream OpenMMLab codebase, which would inherit this base dataset class and add customization methods.

 The basic function of the MMEngine `BaseDataset` is loading the dataset information which has two categories.
 One is meta information, which represents the information related to the dataset itself and sometimes needs to be obtained by the model or other external components.